bleskomat/bleskomat-diy/README.md

 # Bleskomat DIY

+This is a Linux (Ubuntu, Debian etc.) manual.

 This is the do-it-yourself (DIY) version of the Bleskomat ATM.
 If you're looking for the product which comes ready-to-go, you can find more information and order your own on the official website: [Bleskomat Bitcoin Lightning ATM](https://www.bleskomat.com).

 The Bleskomat ATM uses the Lightning Network to send bitcoin payments instantly and with very low fees.
 The key features include: